-In 2021, our financial performance exceeded our long-term target and improved robustly.
+Net Debt Leverage 2020 38.2 In 2021, our financial performance exceeded our long-term target and improved robustly.
 It was primarily driven by both the post-pandemic rebound and the massive progress of our projects under development, all in addition to the ongoing positive trend in the investment market.
-Leasing activity climbed to 160,000 sq m GLA, the second highest in our history.
-The Group generated a total comprehensive income of €318.5m (€-183.8m in 2020).
-This our financial performance outperformed our long-term target and increased robustly
+Ratio (%) 2021 41.4 Leasing activity climbed to 160,000 sq m GLA, the second highest in our history.
+Return to shareholders (%) 2020 -11.6 The Group generated a total comprehensive income of \notin 318.5m (\notin -183.8m in 2020).

-The Group generated a total comprehensive income of \leqslant 318.5m (\leqslant -183.8m in 2020).
 This translates into a 27.1% return on shareholders' equity (-11.6% in 2020).
-Our balance sheet grew to \leqslant 4.016bn, and the adjusted net asset value reached around \leqslant 1.897bn at the end of 2021.
-At 41.4%, the Group's net debt leverage reached targeted levels.

-In 2021

-Whilst the financial information in Section 2 Financial Highlights is based on the data in the financial statements, the information in Section 3 Key projects and below are deemed as a business presentation and utilise data from both the financial statements and our internal management reporting.
-In some cases, our view of the market gross development values and future estimated rental values is higher than that used by external valuers for the purposes of the financial statements.
-From Section 3 Key Projects onwards, we provide information in accordance with our internal management's view.
+Our balance sheet grew to \notin 4.016bn, and the adjusted net asset value reached around \notin 1.897bn at the end of 2021.
+At 41.4%, the Group's net debt leverage 2021 27.1 reached targeted levels.
+Comprehensive income (€m) 2020 -183.8 In 2021 2021 318.5 our financial performance outperformed our long-term Revaluation gain (€m) 2020 -41.2 target and increased robustly 2021 497.4 Net Asset Value (adjusted, €m) 2020 1,513.8 Whilst the financial information in Section 2 Financial Highlights is based on the data in the financial statements, the information in Section 3 Key projects and below are deemed as a business presentation and utilise data from both the financial statements and our internal management reporting.
+In some cases, our view of the market gross development values and the consolidated financial stat Return to shareholders is cal the consolidated financial stat tements.
+Iculated as the Change tements. owings less Cash & cash equivalent divided by Tota in NAV plus dividends paid, divided by Total NAV (adjusted) from

-Note:

-The Net Debt Leverage Ratio is calculated as Borrowings less Cash & cash equivalent divided by Total Assets from

-Return to shareholders is calculated as the Change in NAV plus dividends paid, divided by Total NAV (adjusted) from the consolidated financial statements.

 Revaluation gain is calculated as Net Revaluation gain on investment property less the Translation of foreign operations to the presentation currency for the year and the Translation of foreign operations reclassified to profit or loss upon the loss of control of a subsidiary or the repayment of subsidiaries' capital from the consolidated financial statements.
-Net Asset Value is calculated as Equity attributable to the owners of HB Reavis Holding S.A less deferred tax from the consolidated financial statements.
+Net Asset Value is calculated as Équity attributable to the owners of HB Reavis Holding S.A less deferred tax from the consolidated financial statements.